pydio/pydio-doc-admin-guide/4_connecting_your_storage/6_sharding_with_template_path.md

 [:image:4_connecting_your_storage/template_path/template_path_edit.png]

-Now you can edit your template with the integrated text editor which also has an suggestion feature (macOS: **ctrl + space**).
+Now you can edit your template with the integrated text editor which also has a suggestion feature (macOS: **ctrl + space**).

 Once you have finished to edit do not forget to save.